 The Rise of CX, EX and Customer Expectations

-It is no longer simply customer service.
-The awareness of the importance of customer experience and employee experience has caused the industry to be much more nuanced.
+It’s no longer simply customer service.
+The ever increasing expectations of customers, and the awareness of the impact both CX and EX have on business’ has caused the industry to be much more nuanced.
 (Is the coffee from Kenya, Columbia or Yemen?)

 From UX to CX

-It used to be that “user experience” (UX) was the hot term.
-UX and CX are not the same.
+User experience (UX) used to be the hot term.
+However, UX and CX are not the same.
 The difference is significant though subtle.
 From CustomerThink: “The goal of CX is not only to ensure that users enjoy the product but to ensure that users have positive emotions toward the entire organization and will return for additional products or advocate for the organization within their networks.”
 (They love their local coffee shop so much they’re constantly taking pics of their coffee and putting it on Instagram.)
-Whereas, UX focuses on how the user operates or interacts with a product on a more technical level.
+By contrast, UX focuses on how the user operates or interacts with a product on a more technical level.
 (Where is the online order form for that latte?)

 They want speed, accuracy and their personal preferences anticipated.
 That kind of detail requires great agents who know the product and their customers.